Project

 If you use a pooled cross-sectional set up then there will be more than one observation for some individuals and so the error terms will not be independently distributed for all observations in your dataset - clustered on individuals.
 Hence the need to cluster on pidp.

-Updated by OLAYIWOLA OLADIRAN about 5 years ago
+Updated by OLAYIWOLA OLADIRAN over 5 years ago

 Alita Nandi wrote: